tanaos/artifex/README.md

 Artifex is [fair code](https://faircode.io/) distributed under the [Sustainable Use License](LICENSE.md) and [Tanaos Enterprise License](LICENSE_EE.md).

-- **Source availale**: source code is always visible
+- **Source available**: source code is always visible
 - **Extensible**: you can add your own models and functionalities

 [Enterprise licenses](LICENSE_EE.md) are available for additional features and support.
 Contact us at [info@tanaos.com](mailto:info@tanaos.com) for more details.
 Enterprise features include:

 - **Higher-Performance Models**
     - Improved accuracy
-    - Better handling of edge cases
+    - Models fine-tuned to any language
     - Reduced false positives/negatives
 - **Production-Ready Models**
     - Models trained on 1000x more data